 Fritillaria falcata (Jepson) D.E.
 Beetle is commonly known as the Talus Fritillary, is a species endemic to the serpentine scree slopes of the mountains in and around the San Francisco Bay Area in California.
 It grows a short stem about 10 to 20 centimeters tall surrounded by two to six flat, sickle-shaped leaves up to about 8 centimeters in length.
 The upward facing flower has six tepals one to two centimeters long which are greenish on the outside and yellow mottled with purple-brown inside.
 Photos taken by Mary Gerritsen in situ on a serpentine ridge south of Livermore, CA. April 5, 2008.

-Fritillaria gentneri Gilkey is an endangered species of only a few small populations in Southern Oregon.
+Fritillaria gentneri Gilkey is an endangered species of only a few small populations in Southern Oregon and in Siskiyou County, California.
 There is some debate as to whether it is a true species, or a fertile hybrid between Fritillaria affinis and Fritillaria recurva.
 Both F. affinis and F. recurva have been found in close proximity to populations of F. gentneri, so many botanists doubt it is a true species but instead a fertile hybrid showing intermediate characteristics of both parents.
 Read more about the debated species in a publication by the Native Plant Society of Oregon (NPSO) here and in the Recovery Plan proposed by the US Fish and Wildlife Service here.
+Photos from iNaturalist taken by lcwimmer1 in Jackson County, Oregon in April and shared in under a CC BY-NC license.

 Fritillaria glauca Greene, known as the Siskiyou fritillary, grows on high elevation serpentine slopes from 900 to 2000 m (300 to 6700 f) in full sun in southwest Oregon and northwest California.
 It is a short species with nodding flowers that are yellow to mixed yellow and brown to deep brown with red or brown markings.
 Photo from Elaine Allison.